jReddit/jReddit/README.md

-#jReddit
+# jReddit

-##What is jReddit?
+### What is jReddit?
 jReddit is a wrapper for the Reddit API written in Java.
 Project started by Omer Elnour.

-##What can it do?
+### What can it do?
 jReddit can login with a user, retrieve user information, submit new links, and vote/comment on submissions, send and receive messages and notifications among other things.

-##What's next for jReddit?
+### What's next for jReddit?
-I plan to implement every feature documented [here](http://www.reddit.com/dev/api).
+The plan is to implement every feature documented [here](http://www.reddit.com/dev/api).
 To see which methods have been implemented, and which have not, see [this file](https://github.com/thekarangoel/jReddit/blob/karan/implemented_methods.md).

-##What licence is jReddit released under?
-You are permitted to use, copy, modify, and distribute the Software and its documentation, with or without modification, for any purpose, provided that the following conditions are met:

-A copy of this license agreement must be included with the distribution.
-Redistributions in binary form must reproduce the above copyright notice in the documentation and/or other materials provided with the distribution.
-Commercial products derived from the Software must include an acknowledgment of the author(s) of jReddit in their documentation and/or other materials provided with the distribution.
-Products derived from the Software may not be called "jReddit", nor may "jReddit" appear in their name, without prior written permission from the author(s).

-See LICENCE.txt for more info.

-##Dependencies
+### How to contribute?
+Personally, I would suggest reading through the source code to understand the general structure and standards used.
+Then check the [implemented_methods.md](https://github.com/thekarangoel/jReddit/blob/karan/implemented_methods.md) file to see which methods have not yet been implemented.
+Choose the ones you'd like to contribute to.
+After you write the method (and maybe commit it?), write a test to see if it works fine and as expected.
+Then make sure other tests are working too and your code does not break anty other method.

+Send in a pull request with the test and I'll be happy to merge! :-)

+### Dependencies
 [JSON-simple](http://code.google.com/p/json-simple/)

-##Examples
+### Examples

 Upvote every submission on the frontpage of a subreddit